LoginRadius/engineering-portal/content/engineering/guest-post/introduction-to-solidjs/index.md

 Just like React, Solid uses JSX to render HTML in the browser.
 It also uses similar syntax for reactivity to update DOM in real-time.
 However, unlike React, it uses a compiled DOM instead of virtual DOM.

-This means, at the end of the day, you get a smaller size pure JavaScript bundle.
-Much like the production bundle of your Svelte or Vanilla JS application.
+This means you get a smaller size pure JavaScript bundle, much like the production bundle of your Svelte or Vanilla JS application.
 This makes it blazingly fast and highly performant.

 ## SolidJS Essentials